MaskedManipulator: Versatile Whole-Body Manipulation: Method

 The GRAB dataset consists of motion sequences collected across 10 different human subjects, differing by gender and size.
 This poses a challenge for training the controller, as it requires awareness and generalization across different morphologies.
 To simplfy the control problem, we use a single, canonical humanoid body shape (mean SMPL-X).
 The core difficulty lies in accurately retargeting the diverse source motions from different subjects to our canonical character while preserving the semantically salient characteristics of the original human-object interaction.

 We propose a simple yet effective approach.
 First, we map the motion from source to target skeletons by transferring the local DoF rotations.
-Then, we retarget the object.
-Using original contact data from the aligned source motion, we optimize the object's global position to best preserve these contact relationships with the canonical character's end-effectors (additional details in the supplementary material and illustrated in \cref{fig: retargeting}).
+Transferring rotations to a new body size leads to misaligned human-object motion.
+For example, when rotated downwards, a longer upperarm will result in the hand being beneath the object.
+Our second step is object retargeting.
+We extract contacts from the human-object aligned source motion.
+This tells us which body part is in contact with the object's mesh, and where.
+We then retarget the object's global position to best preserve these contact relationships with the canonical character's end-effectors (additional details in the supplementary material and illustrated in \cref{fig: retargeting}).

 Despite retargeting, some motions remain unsuitable for physical reconstruction.
-We filter these, primarily due to: Complex bimanual interactions where our object-centric retargeting may not fully resolve hand-object-hand alignment, and interactions reliant on features our simplified humanoid model lacks (e.g., placing sunglasses on a detailed face).
+We filter these, primarily due to: Complex bimanual interactions where our object-centric retargeting may not fully resolve hand-object-hand alignment (e.g., transferring motion to a shorter character leads to a large gap between hands), and interactions reliant on features our simplified humanoid model lacks (e.g., placing sunglasses on a detailed face).
 This data processing, including retargeting and filtering, yields a training set of 1007 motion sequences and a test set of 141 sequences (GRAB subject 10).

 The second stage of our framework distills the rich, physically-grounded interaction expertise learned by $\pi_\text{track}$ (from \tracker) into a versatile, generative control policy, $\pi_\text{versatile}$ (our \generator).
 The ultimate goal for \generator\ is to produce diverse, human-like, and physically plausible full-body manipulation behaviors in response to sparse future goals.
 These goals might specify the desired pose for a hand, the target location for an object, or a full-body stance at a future time, effectively leaving many other aspects of the motion for the policy to ``inpaint''.